Fazendaaa/AnilistBot/README.md

 * Staffs
 * etc

-All of the data about it is fetched from [Anilist](http://anilist.co/) and [Anichart](http://anichart.net/).

-More than this it also notifies you when new episodes are released and lets you have a watch and a read list of it.
+More than this it also notifies you when new episodes are released and lets you have a:
+* Watchlist
+* Readlist
+* Countdown from new episodes
+* Anime and manga filters in your lists

+All of the data about it is fetched from [Anilist](http://anilist.co/) & [Anichart](http://anichart.net/).

 ## Disclaimer
 1. By default all the commands are in English, but you can see if the same command is available in your language;
-2. [JoshStar](https://github.com/joshstar) was kind to [allow](https://github.com/AniList/ApiV2-GraphQL-Docs/issues/50#event-1794658906) me to store the translated info about the content in different languages, improving the user experience.
+2. [JoshStar](https://github.com/joshstar) was kind to [allow](https://github.com/AniList/ApiV2-GraphQL-Docs/issues/50#event-1794658906) me to store the translated info about the content in different languages, improving the user experience;
+3. This project is a new implementation, the old code base is [here](https://github.com/Fazendaaa/Anilist-bot).

 # How to use it
 First of all, talk to [@AnilistBot](http://t.me/anilistbot).

+## Inline Searches

+## Command Searches

+## Readlist & Watchlist

+## Countdown

 ## Help
 If you have any other questions about it just use it the help command: